melkamar/toggltempo/README.md

 1. Each time entry MUST be assigned to a Project.
 2. The Project name MUST be in format "RH-1234 Some freetext whatever".
    The first field of the project name (split by a whitespace) is expected to be the Jira issue ID.
    The rest of the project name is ignored.
+For convenience use the [Import](#import-jira-tickets-into-toggl-track-projects) command to create Toggl Track projects from Jira tickets.
 3. Each time entry MUST contain a text description.
 This description will be used as the Jira Tempo worklog description.